-Providers must safeguard/secure the privacy and confidentiality of and verify the accuracy of any information that identifies a [MCO Name] member.
+Providers must safeguard/secure the privacy and confidentiality of and verify the accuracy of any information that identifies a University of Maryland Health Partners member.
 Original medical records must be released only in accordance with federal or Maryland laws, court orders, or subpoenas.